 If you’re interested in selling yours, be sure to include the name “Great Lakes” in your description and in your title if there’s room, and the phrase “from Marx/Plastimarx tooling.”
 Marx collectors are the target audience for this set and they may not think to look for it solely under the Rock Island name.

-When Marx sold its U.S. operations to Quaker Oats in 1972, its Mexican subsidiary, Plastimarx, wasn’t part of the deal.
+When Quaker Oats divested Marx in 1976, the Mexican subsidiary, Plastimarx, wasn’t part of the deal.
 So Plastimarx continued to operate and outlived its U.S. counterpart.
+Not only that, Plastimarx trains outlived Marx trains.
 Plastimarx continued producing and selling four-wheel plastic sets after Marx quit selling them in the United States in 1974.

 When Great Lakes started importing these sets in 1988, K-Line had been producing and selling trains based on old Marx designs for several years.
 Since the tooling was in Mexico, K-Line had no access to it.
 K-Line never sold 4-wheel plastic cars from Marx tooling, nor did they sell a locomotive based on Marx’s 70-ton switcher.

 Model Power, a company better known for producing HO sets, did briefly market inexpensive Christmas-themed sets based on the old Marx 4-wheel tooling.
 Model Power’s HO scale trains were based on Marx’s old HO scale line.